 Shared configuration, which is all settings that are neither system-specific nor sensitive.

 Shared settings are settings you want to be consistent on development and production systems.
-Set the shared configuration in the Magento Admin in your development (or Magento Commerce Cloud integration) system.
+Set the shared configuration in the Admin in your development (or Adobe Commerce on cloud infrastructure integration) system.

 The shared configuration file,